Frequently Asked Questions

 What if I can’t pay my traffic fine right away?

-Before the fifteen calendar days have expired, you can request a sixty-day plan by calling our office at 1-360-876-1701 or sending in a written request to the court via email: email@example.com or through the mail.
-If you need more than 60 days to pay your Court fine, you can apply to Court Payment Management Services (CPMS) for time payment assistance.
-CPMS call to apply 360-748-4784 or 1-877-748-4936.
+Before the thirty calendar days have expired, you can request a payment plan by calling our office at 360-876-1701 or sending in a written request to the court via email: firstname.lastname@example.org or through the mail.

 I forgot to hang up my handicap placard and got a ticket.
 What do I do?